-This Crispy Baked Tofu with Gochujang Sauce is one of Eric’s favorite meals that I make!
+This Gochujang Tofu is one of Eric’s favorite meals that I make!
 Whenever we’re unsure of what to cook for dinner, this recipe is a go-to for us.
 We usually have an extra block or two of tofu on-hand, and we always have the ingredients for the sauce in the pantry.

 Table of Contents